Learning to play the electric guitar is not easy.

 This kind of electric guitar captures the resonance of the guitar strings reverberating with the space inside of the body.
 However, the pickups are not shielded, so they are highly vulnerable to sound feedback.
 This means they do not work well with distorted tones.

 The bridge is the part where the guitar strings are anchored.
 It is usually found at the lower bout of the guitar’s body.
 Besides anchoring the strings, it also works with the moving parts called the saddle to set the intonation.
+There are four different kinds of bridges for electric guitars.

 The saddle, which is usually attached to the bridge, can move back and forth to ensure accurate tuning all the way up and down the fretboard.
 It can also be raised and lowered to adjust the height of the strings over the fretboard.
+For example, you will want to raise the strings, if you are having problems with buzzing.

 The fretboard is located on the top side of the neck.
 It houses the frets and the fret markers.
 To play the guitar, you need to press the string down on various parts of the fretboard to produce sounds and play notes and chords.
 It is usually made of wood and is sometimes termed the fingerboard.